KasparEtter/ef1p/pages/email/email.md

 they are configured to reject messages larger than a certain size.
 Many providers have a size limit between around
 [25 to 50 MB](https://en.wikipedia.org/wiki/Comparison_of_webmail_providers).
-Even if your email service provider allows you to send larger messages, such messages might still be rejected by the mail server of the recipient.
+Even if your mailbox provider allows you to send larger messages, such messages might still be rejected by the mail server of the recipient.
 Since attachments have to be encoded in a [particular way](#content-encoding), their original size can be at most around 70% of the actual size limit.